When is the Diablo 4 release date? It may well have moved up to 2023

 But Diablo 3 was in continuous development at Blizzard between 2001 and 2008.
 It was even in development when Blizzard North was still a thing, and went through multiple versions and redesigns before the announcement in 2008.
 That’s seven years of scrapped designs and new approaches before Blizzard finally found a game it was happy with.
 That means Diablo 3 was in development for 11 years before it finally shipped in 2012.

 Is Diablo 4, which was announced at BlizzCon 2019, in the “ready to show” category that took Diablo 3 seven years to reach?
 That would mean that it took them roughly five years — from 2014 when Diablo 3: Reaper of Souls was released to 2019 when Diablo 4 was announced — to reach that stage.
 That’s slightly faster than it took to get Diablo 3 ready… but it feels like Diablo 4 may be in the earlier stages of development, particularly after last year’s leadership shakeup.
 Between losing Game Director Luis Barriga and Lead Game Designer Jesse McCree, the game may have headed back to the drawing board as new leadership stepped in and re-evaluated the game.
-We see regular quarterly reports on the state of the game, but very little that looks ready for release… or even close.

 The Diablo 4 release date is completely up in the air